BorisNij/tempering-of-martensite/README.md

 master' and 'main', that's why my only branch has been called 'prime'.
 I also named the repository itself with a name that is unrelated to the functionality or purpose of the app.

-## System Requirements to Build the Application:
+## System Requirements to Build the Application

 - JDK 11+
 - Internet Access (for downloading dependencies by Gradle and accessing Spotify's endpoints)